DidoMarchet/scss-utopia/README.md

 :cold_sweat: **Self guard:** *the mixin is called react because it has a reaction when a rule comes true, nothing in common with the js framework*

 # Automate responsive rules
-At this point we have all instruments to handle the responsive behaviour of our styles.
+At this point we have all instruments to handle the style if a certain condition is true.
-With [resp mixin](https://github.com/DidoMarchet/scss-utopia/blob/main/src/resp.scss) we can generate quickly responsive rules.
+With [resp mixin](https://github.com/DidoMarchet/scss-utopia/blob/main/src/resp.scss) we can automate this process and generate quickly responsive rules.

+It takes as parameters:

-The mixin take as parameters a list that contains **key/values pair**.
+- '$properties...' a list that contains **key/values pair**.

-:warning: `name` is the required for each element and its value is the name of the css property (e.g. font-size, padding, margin...)
+:warning: Key `name` is the name of css rule and it's required for each element.

-Other keys are the values of breakpoint we have declared with the relative value of the css property.
+Other key/values pair has a breakpoints as key and a size as value.

 ```
 p{